 This exhibit highlights the portrayal of female images printed on fabric.
 Peggy Fetterhoff was fascinated by the choices textile manufacturers have used when depicting females.
 The customers in the quilting industry were usually women who made coverlets for their families.
 Today, fiber artists have gained prominence for their wall art, and had a major influence on what type of fabric is produced.

 Whizz Bang!
 (75” x 75”) by Rachaeldaisy Dodd.
 Design source credit: Center of one circle is from Parterre Garden pattern by Janet Sansom.

-Whizz Bang is an exhibit of Rachaeldaisey’s exciting quilts the present traditional folded fabric blocks, the Pine Burr and the Amish Star, plus new variations in a fresh contemporary way.
-These are fun and versatile quilts some are featured in her book Whizz Bang!
+Whizz Bang is an exhibit of Rachaeldaisey’s exciting quilts that presents traditional folded fabric blocks, the Pine Burr and the Amish Star, plus new variations in a fresh contemporary way.
+These are fun and versatile quilts, some are featured in her book Whizz Bang!
 Adventures with Folded Fabric Quilts.